xurei/restgoose/docs/getting-started.md

 ## 4. Decorate the models with the `@rest()` decorator
 Restgoose is Model-driven.
 It means that the endpoints and their behavior are defined by the models and their decorators.

 A pure restgoose server can live without any controller or router.
 In fact, restgoose will create them for you.

 The main decorator of restgoose is `@rest()`.
 It defines the rest endpoint that we want to create on a model.

-`@rest()` takes one argument in the form of an object with at least two properties :
+It takes one argument in the form of an object with at least two properties :
-- `route`: the path where the endpoint(s) will be created (`/models` in the example).
+- `route`: the path where the endpoint(s) will be created (`/models` in the example below).
 - `methods`: an array with the methods that you want to be created.
   One or several from this list:
     - `all()`: `GET /models`
     - `one()`: `GET /models/:id`
     - `create()`: `POST /models`